Education

 Course No. ED474d, ED574d

-This course is designed to help teachers create individual relationships that can guide our hard-to-reach and marginalized students to shed this sense of guilt, restore their innocence, and re-engage in learning.
+One of the most timely and important concepts you'll encounter in this course is Alexs Pate's idea of filling the "relationship gap."
+The course is designed to help teachers create individual relationships that can guide our hard-to-reach and marginalized students to shed the sense of unwarranted guilt mentioned above, restore their innocence, and re-engage in learning.
 The Innocent Classroom approach is natural and intuitive.
-Be prepared to learn a strategic process for building relationships with your disconnected and underserved students that will create a classroom environment of trust, safety, recognition, and acceptance.
+Be prepared to learn a strategic process for building relationships with your disconnected and underserved students, enabling you to create a classroom environment of trust, safety, recognition, and acceptance.

-In the past decade, the Innocent Classroom organization has trained 10,000 teachers in this approach.
-Innocent Classroom trainers may visit with us for an occasional Zoom call to support us in this work.
+In the past decade, the Innocent Classroom organization has trained over 10,000 teachers in this approach.
+After piloting the approach for three years in my classroom, I reached out to the Innocent Classroom organization for support, began offering trainings in my district, and trained a school staff in a neighboring district.
+This course originally included FlipGrid videos, which Microsoft has now phased out.
+Instead, at your convenience we'll schedule several Zoom calls, a very significant course improvement.
 The course is well-suited for individuals and works especially well for teams of school-site or district colleagues.

 This course is appropriate for teachers K-12.